The Temple of Peace heritage collections and archives include:

 - View our Digital Archives and Collections page for links to YouTube, Soundcloud and other social media resources.

-- Exhibition items and artefacts displayed around the building.
-WCIA offer monthly guided ‘Temple Tours’ exploring the story of this remarkable national monument, and the movements inspired by its mission to build a better world.
+- Exhibition items and artefacts displayed throughout the Temple of Peace.
+WCIA offer guided ‘Temple Tours’ exploring the story of this remarkable national monument.

 - The Temple Archives are split between the Library and the Attic of the Temple.
 WCIA’s Heritage Advisor can facilitate enquiries or support appointments to view materials.
 Scroll down to view the Temple Archives Catalogue.

 - Archives Repositories.
 Many older records from the Temple of Peace and its constituent organisations are held at the National Library of Wales Archives in Aberystwyth (see below for further details), as well as Glamorgan Archives and some other county records offices (see Archives Wales for listings).

 Overview of the Temple of Peace Archives and Collections

-- The Welsh League of Nations Union (WLoNU), 1922-45 – including the Welsh Education Advisory Committee (WEAC) and Women’s Advisory Committee (WAC).
+- The Welsh League of Nations Union (WLNU), 1922-45 – including Welsh Education Advisory Committee (WEAC) and Women’s Advisory Committee (WAC).

 - The Welsh National Memorial Association (WNMA), 1910-48